You Know What You Are Getting Into Bed With

 But here is the truth you keep avoiding:

-their deal is not symmetrical.
+fire is not symmetrical.

-Because when she burns,
+Because when fire burns,

-she does not fall alone—
+it does not fall alone—

-she drags the world with her
+it drags the world with it

-just to feel the heat obey her.
+just to feel the heat obey.

-She does not fear ruin.
+Fire does not fear ruin.

-She romanticizes it.
+Fire romanticizes it.

-Power, to her,
+Power, to fire,

 has never been about survival—